Description

 - Diabetes and obesity research

-- Insulin sensitivity studies
+- Insulin response studies

-- Cardiovascular outcome research
+- Heart outcome research

-- Studies requiring FDA-approved compound
+- Studies needing FDA-approved compound

-- Research with established safety data
+- Research with set up safety data

 - Clinical translation research